Marlboro: Grand Prix motorcycle racing

 Marlboro sponsored the Ducati Corse MotoGP team from 2003.
 Casey Stoner took his first MotoGP title in 2007.
 As of the 2009 Grand Prix motorcycle racing season they were only allowed to brand the bikes at one round, in Qatar at the Losail International Circuit, using the barcode in other races.
 The controversial barcode design was then removed by Ducati for the start of the French motorcycle Grand Prix in the 2010 season.
-In January 2011 the Ducati Team presented a new logo which was regarded as a subliminal advertisement for Marlboro, evocating the top-left corner design of a Marlboro cigarettes pack, similar to the one used by Ferrari.
+In January 2011 the Ducati Team presented a new logo which was regarded as a subliminal advertisement for Marlboro, evoking the top-left corner design of a Marlboro cigarette pack, similar to the one used by Ferrari.

 In January 2018, it was speculated that Ducati would carry sponsorship by Philip Morris' heat-not-burn brand iQOS instead, bypassing currently in-place laws that prohibit specific advertising of tobacco products.

 Superbike World Championship

 Marlboro sponsored the Yamaha Dealer Team from its inaugural season in 1988 to 1990.